merce-fra/PELCA/Details/Algorithm.md

 ## General
 In order to make the method more accessible, the general algorithm is presented in Figure 2.
 The parts colored in blue are developed in detail later.

-The concept of a Replacement Unit (UR) is used.
+The concept of a Replacement Unit (RU) is used.
 It represents the maximum level of modularity of the system that can be replaced; for example, a replacement unit can be an integrated module or a discrete component.
 When a UR is replaced, its age resets to zero.
 Consider the following example, Figure 2: In case (a), an inverter has 6 Replacement Units (RUs), allowing it to replace specific power chips individually.
 In contrast, case (b) consists of a single Replacement Unit, meaning that if a fault occurs, the entire system must be replaced.
 <div align="center">
     <img src="../Images/RU.png" width="400"/>
     <p>Fig 1.
 Product life modelling with replacement and diagnostic.